dchernopolskiy/Flare/README.md

-(Not so) Extremely simple (anymore) job posting monitoring tool for Microsoft (TikTok, Greenhouse, Ashbyhq).
+(Not so) Extremely simple (anymore) job posting monitoring tool for Microsoft (now also TikTok, Snap, Meta).
 Displays jobs from the https://careers.microsoft.com/ for the past 24 hours, sends a notification when a new job posting is created.
+New update now allows you to paste a careers page link, automatically scan the site and detect the ATS that the company uses, adding it to the list of job sources to scan.
+Greenhouse, Ashby, Lever, Workday ATS boards are fully supported.
+V1 also brings in the functionality to properly scrape Meta's GraphQL api and had been tested successfully so far.
 Search is performed using the job title and location.
-New updates allows you to paste any greenhouse board that you want to monitor and query for the new jobs, as well as scrapes LifeAtTiktok positions.
-Jobvite is in progress, Apple and Meta are, unfortunately, out of question for now, ashbyhq is currently being tested.

 Current backlog: implement more ATS boards, address some performance issues, unify addition of new fetchers (so I don't have to add a new fetcher in 15 different places), but other than that it performs exactly what I needed for myself.